register for classes and programs

 Tuition for private instruction, group classes, and ensembles is listed with each course offering and varies by offering and scheduling options.
 Tuition does not cover the cost of music books and/or other study materials.
 Private lesson students must supply their own instruments; however Bloomingdale has a limited supply of rental instruments with availability on a first-come, first-served basis for enrolled students.

-Private lessons enroll on a rolling basis throughout the semester and can begin at any point within the year; deadlines, auditions, and previous requirements may apply for some classes and ensembles.
+Private lessons enroll on a rolling basis throughout the semester and can begin at any point within the year.
+Deadlines, auditions, and previous requirements may apply for some classes and ensembles and select cumulative-based classes may not accept enrollments after the first few weeks of the semester.
 When registering after the first week of the semester, tuition prices will be prorated based on the week of enrollment.

 Students are eligible to receive tuition discounts in the case of any of the following: